Top 10 Reasons to VISIT Denver

 Union Station & LoDo (Lower Downtown)

 Downtown Denver's Union Station has undergone a massive restoration and redevelopment that has transformed the landmark into a transportation, dining, shopping and entertainment hub, all centered around the new Crawford Hotel.
 The station is a now a fun gathering place for locals and visitors - eat a breakfast burrito at Snooze, sip a beer at the Terminal Bar, sample the locally sourced cuisine at one of the unique restaurants, shop a bit or have a hand-mixed cocktail at Cooper Lounge.
-Direct rail service connects Denver International Airport (DEN) and this landmark in the heart of downtown.
+Starting in 2016, there will be direct rail service between Denver International Airport (DEN) and this landmark in the heart of downtown.

 History Colorado Center